rust-lang/rfcs/text/0000-generalized-type-ascription.md

 ## Future proofing for DRY in trait implementations

-Finally, by using the syntactic category of `pat` in the context of function parameters, we already have the grammatic means to elide types in implementations of traits.
+Finally, by using the syntactic category of `pat` in the context of function parameters, we already have the grammatical means to elide types in implementations of traits.
 All that is required now is to employ the rule that types can be omitted from parameters if and only if the types are fully determined.